Professional indemnity insurance for APNA members to 31 March 2019 for $110

 You will be spoilt for choice when it comes to selecting which concurrent workshop to get along to at Nurseforce for the Future

-Whether it advances your clinical practice or how your career develops, the topics have been hand-selected and tailored from feedback canvassed from our members and past CPD delegates.
+Whether it advances your clinical practice or how your career develops, the topics have been tailored to meet the learning needs of nurses.

 Mentoring in the workplace boasts a myriad of benefits including retention, promotion and advancement, satisfaction, morale, and productivity to name a few.